 Can you day trip from Lisbon to Porto?

 Is it doable?
 The short answer: Yes, but I don’t recommend it.
+However, it’s one of the best weekend trips from Lisbon.

-The longer answer: Porto was my favorite spot in Portugal.
-It’s a gorgeous little traditional Portuguese fishing town, set right on the Douro River with six bridges that cross it.
-(The Dom Luis and Maria Pia bridges were designed by Gustave Eiffel of Eiffel Tower fame in Paris.
-In fact, the double-neck metal arches look very similar to the Eiffel Tower construction.)
+The Dom Luis and Maria Pia bridges were designed by Gustave Eiffel of Eiffel Tower fame in Paris.
+In fact, the double-neck metal arches look very similar to the Eiffel Tower construction.

 On the other side of the river is Vila Nova de Gaia, home to most of the port wine cellars for tasting port.